zie87/zie87.github.io/_posts/2023-10-31-arduino-setup.md

 ## Summary

-In this blog post, we set a development environment for [Arduino][1] with the use of [Meson][2], [Docker][3] and [ADRDUDE][6].
+In this blog post, we created a development environment for [Arduino][1] with the use of [Meson][2], [Docker][3] and [ADRDUDE][6].
 The setup of such an environment is a small amount of work, which pays off quickly.
 The environment we have created allows us to reproduce our builds on each system that supports docker.
 The build system makes it easy to compile and ensures the compilation configurations for the complete project.

 ## References